yojoecapital/notes/Cloud Digital Leader with Google Cloud/study-guide.md

   - **Discovery AI** for retail uses ML to select the optimal ordering of products on a retailer's e-commerce site
   - **Cloud Talent Solution** uses AI with job search and talent acquisition capabilities

+## 4 Modernize

+- **workload**: a specific application, service, or capability that can be run in the Cloud or on premises
+  - **retiring workload**: removing a workload from a platform
+  - **retaining workload**: workload is intentionally kept; kept on
+    - on-prem
+    - in a hybrid cloud environment
+    - is managed by the organization
+  - **rehosting workload**: migration of a workload to the Cloud without changing anything in the workload's code (lift & shift)
+  - **replatforming workloads**: process of migrating a workload to the Cloud while making some changes to the workloads code; a.k.a. "move and improve"
+  - **refactoring workload**: changing code of a workload
+  - **reimagined**: organization reconsiders how they use cloud computing
+- **virtual machines (VMs)**: form of resource optimization that lets multiple systems run on the same hardware
+- **Compute Engine**: IaaS solution to let users run VMs
+  - through Google Cloud console or CLI
+  - bills by the second
+  - 1 minute minimum
+  - *sustained-use discounts*
+  - if a workload doesn't need a user to wait for it to finish use
+    - *preemptable* or *spot VMs* to cut costs by 90%
+    - they are VMs that can be terminated if resources are needed elsewhere
+    - spot VMs have more features than preemptable such as
+      - no maximum runtime vs 24 hours
+- **containers** provide isolated environments to run software services and optimize resources from one piece of hardware
+  - more efficient than VMs as
+    - VMs virtualize down to the hardware layers
+    - containers only virtualize software layers above the OS level
+  - containers start faster & use fraction of the memory
+  - a container is packaged with your application and all of its dependencies, so it has everything it needs to run
+  - well suited for a **microservice-based architecture**
+    - this architecture is made up of smaller individual services that run containerized applications, that communicate with each other through APIs or other lightweight communication methods
+- **Kubernetes**, originally developed by Google, is an open-source platform for managing containerized workloads and services
+- **Google Kubernetes Engine** (GKE) is a Google hosted, managed Kubernetes service in the Cloud
+  - GKE environment consists of multiple machines (Compute Engine instances) grouped to form a cluster
+  - GKE makes it easy to deploy applications by provided an API and a web console
+  - **GKE Autopilot**: mode that enables full management of an entire cluster's infrastructure and provides per-pod billing (i.e. eliminate need to configure and monitor clusters)
+- **Google Cloud Run** is a fully managed serverless platform to deploy and run containerized applications without needing to worry about the underlying infrastructure
+  - best for simple lightweight applications like web applications
+- **serverless**: doesn't mean no server; resources like compute power are automatically provisioned in the background as needed
+  - won't pay for compute power unless they're running a query or application
+- **function as a service**: you write the code that responds to those events and the Cloud does the rest
+  - like response to file uploads to Cloud storage, or changes to database records
+- *Google's serverless products*
+  - Cloud Run
+  - **Cloud function**
+    - platform for hosting simple single purpose functions that are attached to events emitted from your Cloud infrastructure and services
+    - for example, sending a notification to a mobile device when a new order is placed on a website
+  - **App engine**
+    - service to build an deploy web applications
+- *benefits of modern cloud applications include*
+  - modern cloud applications are typically built as a collection of **microservices**
+    - **microservices** are independently deployable, scalable and maintainable components that can be used to build a wide range of applications
+  - modern applications are typically deployed to the cloud and can use **managed** or **partially managed** services
+    - **managed services** take care of the day-to-day management of cloud-based infrastructure, such as patching, upgrades, and monitoring
+    - **partially managed services** offer a hybrid approach, where businesses manage some aspects of their cloud-based applications and cloud provider manages others
+  - modern cloud applications use a pay-as-you-go model making it cost effective if configured efficiently
+  - **load balancing** is the process of distributing network traffic evenly across servers that support an application
+  - **automatic failover** is the process that allows a cloud application to automatically switch to a backup server if a failure occurs
+- *rehosting migrating or "lift and shift"*
+  - **Google Cloud VMware Engine**
+    - helps migrate existing VMware workloads to the cloud without having to rearchitect the applications
+    - organizations can maintain their existing VMware environments while getting benefits of Google Cloud (scalability, security, reliability, etc...)
+    - also access a range of Google Cloud services such as BigQuery, AI/ML
+  - **Google Bare Metal Solution**
+    - fully managed cloud infrastructure solution that lets organizations run their Oracle workloads on dedicated, bare metal servers in the cloud
+- **Apigee** is an API management platform
+  - helps organizations secure their APIs such as with
+    - authentication, authorization, encryption
+- **GKE Enterprise** is a production ready platform for running Kubernetes applications across multiple cloud environments

+## 5 Trust and Security with Google Cloud

+- go through notes

+## 6 Financial Governance and Managing Cloud Costs

+- go through notes